8 astonishing elevators that add a new dimension to verticality

-Since the rise of technology which allowed modern cities to elevate in height, the evolution of vertical transportation is commonly overlooked despite its utmost importance.
-Here are 8 astonishing elevators that add a new dimension to verticality.
+Since the rise of technology which allowed modern cities to elevate in height, the evolution of vertical transportation is commonly overlooked despite its utmost importance

-The first record of the elevator comes from ancient Greece, invented by the legendary mathematician Archimedes.
+The first record of elevators comes from ancient Greece, invented by the legendary mathematician Archimedes.
 Despite the early invention of the elevator, this technology was solely used for lifting industrial cargo rather than people, since it was not considered safe.

 It was not until 1857, four years after the safety brake was invented, that people started using elevators.
 Elisha Otis dramatically demonstrated the effective safety of the technology in a “death-defying” marketing stunt: an assistant cut the elevator cable with Elisha inside and the machine immediately stopped, leaving the inventor unharmed and the crowd in wonder and shock.
 The show gave a sense of tranquility to future passengers of vertical transportation.